fahim44/FahimSalamChowdhury/content/posts/program.md

   - basic
 ---

-A ***Computer Program*** is a sequence of instructions in a *programing language* which can a computer system can execute or interpret.
+A ***Computer Program*** is a sequence of instructions written in a *programing language* which can be executed or interpreted in a computer system.

-When we engineer/programmer/developer write any program in any programing language of our choice, we actually write in very human-readable language.
+When we engineers/programmers/developers write any program in any programing language of our choice, we actually write in very human-readable language.
 This is called source code.
-We can understand whan source code is saying; but the computer only knows binary, & it can only execute programs which is in machine instructions.
+We can understand what source code is describing; but the computer only knows binary, & it can only execute programs which is written in machine instructions.

 ## Instruction Set Architecture (ISA)